izolox/lite-core/README.md

 # Lite-Core

-**Lite-Core** is a lightweight core used for script prototyping within the FiveM framework.
+**Lite-Core** is a lightweight core used for script prototyping within the FiveM.
 Designed to be minimalistic yet powerful, Lite-Core helps you get your scripts up and running quickly without unnecessary overhead.
 This core script leverages `ox_lib` as its only dependency to keep things simple and efficient.

 ## Features